BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Experimental results

-where $\mathbf{C}$ is the color map (edited image) and $\mathbf{M}$ is the mask. $\mathbf{M}(i,j)=1$ if pixel $(i,j)$ has color assigned and $\mathbf{M}(i,j)=0$ if $(i,j)$ has color erased. $|\mathbf{M}|$ denotes the sum of elements in $\mathbf{M}$. $\mathbf{E}$ is the edge map drawn with the edge tool and $\HOG(\cdot)$ is the differentiable $\HOG$ operator \cite{dalal2005histograms} which maps an image to a $\HOG$ descriptor.
-The parameter $\alpha$ is used to balance the two terms in the objective function.
-We set $\alpha=10$ throughout our experiment.
-Note that if the user does not provide an edge map, the edge term is disabled.

-The modified iGAN framework can be integrated with the generator of any unconditional GAN.
+We show how BSD-GAN can improve the performance of iGAN~\cite{zhu2016generative}.
+As mentioned in the method section, we have modified the objective to better handle the test datasets and enriched the functionality.
+In the original paper, DCGAN~\cite{radford2015unsupervised} was adopted.
+We now compare different choices of GANs as replacement for DCGAN, including PGGAN~\cite{karras2017progressive}, InfoGAN~\cite{chen2016infogan}, StyleGAN ~\cite{karras2019style}, and BSD-GAN.
 To examine which GAN manifold serves iGAN better, we used the minimum optimization value of the objective in Eq.~(\ref{eq:combined}) as the metric.
 The minimum optimization loss indicates to what extent the output image fits user inputs.
 Smaller objective value represents greater effectiveness of the GAN manifold in avoiding local-minima traps.
-We compared the minimum optimization loss of DCGAN~\cite{radford2015unsupervised}, PGGAN \cite{karras2017progressive}, InfoGAN \cite{chen2016infogan}, and our BranchGAN, given the same set of user inputs.
+We compared the minimum optimization loss of DCGAN~\cite{radford2015unsupervised}, PGGAN \cite{karras2017progressive}, InfoGAN \cite{chen2016infogan}, StyleGAN ~\cite{karras2019style}, and our BSD-GAN, given the same set of user inputs.
 To simplify the comparison, we used 60 images from the training dataset as the user inputs.
-Table \ref{table:error} shows that BranchGAN has the lowest minimum objective value than traditional GANs, implying that the scale-disentangled manifolds learned by BranchGAN can better fit user inputs.
+Table \ref{table:error} shows that BSD-GAN has the lowest minimum objective value among all GANs, implying that the scale-disentangled representations learned by BSD-GAN can better fit user inputs.
+The reason that StyleGAN performs worse than ours probably lies on its failure to disentangle image structures into multiple scales.